genistat-ag/handbook/communication.md

 somebody's attention urgently, we walk over to that person or give them a phone call on WhatsApp.

 See below the list of channels that we start with.
-Channels that everybody should subscribe to are in **bold**.
-This list can be extended if necessary, but especially the list of channels that require everybody to be subscribed should be kept short.
+Everybody should be subscribed to the **boldfaced** channels.
+This list can be extended if necessary, but should be kept short.

 #### Notification channels: